Mallory Swanson: Early life

-Born in Littleton, Colorado to Karen and Horace Pugh, Swanson was raised with her older sister Brianna in Highlands Ranch, Colorado.
+Born in Littleton, Colorado, to Karen and Horace Pugh, Swanson was raised with her older sister Brianna in Highlands Ranch, Colorado.
 Her mother was a long-distance runner and her father ran track and played football.
 Growing up, Swanson considered her older sister Brianna a role model and cites her as a reason she got started in soccer.
 She started playing soccer at the age of four and then followed in her sister's footsteps and played club soccer with Real Colorado in the Elite Clubs National League.
 She played on the competitive team with the club at the U-11 through U-18 levels; although she started playing recreational soccer at the U-5 level.
 During her last two years with the team, she often trained with the club's Boys Development Academy team.
 Swanson helped Real Colorado win state titles in 2010 and 2011.
 In addition, the team made it to the Elite Clubs National League finals in both 2013 and 2014.
 At the U-16 level, Real Colorado won state and regional titles and became runner-up at nationals.
 Swanson was named the MVP of the regional tournament that year.

 Swanson attended Mountain Vista High School in Highlands Ranch from 2012 to 2016.
 In her three seasons with the team, Swanson scored 47 goals and recorded 23 assists.
 As a freshman, Swanson was named to the All-Colorado Team after leading her team to a state title.
 She was named offensive MVP at Mountain Vista and a NSCAA Youth All-American for 2013.
 During her sophomore year, despite missing more than half of her high school games due to national team commitments, she helped the team to the state semifinals.
 As a junior, Swanson scored 24 goals and 12 assists in 18 games and helped the team reach the state semifinals.
 She was subsequently named the 2014–15 Gatorade National Girls Soccer Player of the Year and Colorado Sports Hall of Fame 2015 High School Female Athlete of the Year.
 In addition, she was named NSCAA Youth Girls National Player of the Year for 2014 and 2015.

 In January 2016, it was reported that Swanson had turned down college in order to turn professional and play for National Women's Soccer League club Portland Thorns FC when she finished high school.
-Later that week, her father said the reports were false and that Swanson would join the UCLA soccer team as originally planned.
+Later that week, her father said the reports were false and that Swanson would join the Bruins of the University of California, Los Angeles for the 2016 season as originally planned.
 In July 2016, it was announced she delayed entrance to UCLA until January 2017, due to national team commitments for the Rio Olympics and the 2016 FIFA U–20 Women's World Cup.
 She appeared in three non-competitive spring scrimmages in early 2017 before departing UCLA prior to starting her freshman season to pursue a professional career.